 Speculation, Not Confirmation

-While the prospect of 96-player lobbies and seamless online worlds is undeniably exciting, it’s crucial to remember that Rockstar Games has yet to officially confirm any of these details.
+While the prospect of 96-player lobbies and seamless online worlds is undeniably exciting, it’s important to remember that Rockstar Games has yet to officially confirm any of these details, and we doubt they will given their history.

-In the absence of Rockstar’s confirmation or verifiable sources, these reports remain in the realm of speculation.
+In the absence of official confirmation or verifiable sources, these reports remain purely speculative.

 Rockstar has long been known for its tight-lipped development process, often holding back major reveals until just months, or even weeks, before release.